inexorgame-obsolete/media-essential-pre-open-source/readme.md

-# Sauerbraten Fork Data Files
+# Inexor Data Files

-This repository contains all data for [Sauerbraten Fork](https://github.com/sauerbraten-fork/sauerbraten-fork).
+This repository contains all data for [Inexor](https://github.com/sauerbraten-fork/sauerbraten-fork).
 It is intended as the core package, featuring up our main depencies in a few ~100MB.

 ## Licensing
 A big problem we had to deal with when forking off Sauerbraten has been licensing.
-This is why we decided to introduce a strict guideline as you can find in [our wiki](https://github.com/sauerbraten-fork/sauerbraten-fork-data/wiki/Licenses).
+This is why we decided to introduce a strict policy as you can find in [our wiki](https://github.com/sauerbraten-fork/sauerbraten-fork-data/wiki/License-Policy).

 ## How does the repo work?